publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

             (A) __In general__

                 If a retired participant receiving a reduced annuity under this subsection dies and is survived by a spouse, a survivor annuity shall be paid to the surviving spouse.
-The amount of the annuity shall be equal to 55 percent of (i) the full amount of the participant’s annuity computed under subsection (a) of this section, or (ii) any lesser amount elected as the base for the survivor annuity under paragraph (1)(B).
+The amount of the annuity shall be equal to 55 percent of (i) the full amount of the participant’s annuity computed under subsection (a), or (ii) any lesser amount elected as the base for the survivor annuity under paragraph (1)(B).

             (B) __Limitation__